brucedkyle/architectures/docs/sustainability/demandrisk.md

 The following technology was chosen for this solution:

-*Red Hat OpenShift* Kubernetes offering, the hybrid platform offering allow deployment across data centers, private and public clouds as it brings choices and flexible for hosting system and services.
+[*Red Hat OpenShift*](https://www.redhat.com/en/technologies/cloud-computing/openshift) Kubernetes offering, the hybrid platform offering allow deployment across data centers, private and public clouds as it brings choices and flexible for hosting system and services.

-*Red Hat Ansible Automation Platform* operate, scale and delegate automate IT services, track changes an update inventory, prevent configuration drift and  integrated with ITSM.
+[*Red Hat Ansible Automation Platform*](https://www.redhat.com/en/technologies/management/ansible) operate, scale and delegate automate IT services, track changes an update inventory, prevent configuration drift and  integrated with ITSM.

+[*Red Hat OpenShift API Management*](https://access.redhat.com/documentation/en-us/red_hat_openshift_api_management/1/guide/53dfb804-2038-4545-b917-2cb01a09ef98)] is a managed API traffic control and program management service to secure, manage, and monitor APIs at every stage of the development lifecycle.

+[*Red Hat OpenShift DevOps*](https://www.redhat.com/en/getting-started-devops) reoresents an approach to culture, automation and platform design intended to deliver increased business value and responsiveness through rapid, high-quality service delivery.
+DevOps means linking legacy apps with newer cloud-native apps and infrastructure.
+A DevOps developer can link legacy apps with newer cloud-native apps and infrastructure.

-*Business Automation Workflow* automate business processes, case work, task automation with Robotic Process Automation (RPA) and Intelligent Automation such as conversation intelligence.
+[*Business Automation Workflow*](https://www.ibm.com/products/business-automation-workflow) automate business processes, case work, task automation with Robotic Process Automation (RPA) and Intelligent Automation such as conversation intelligence.

-*IBM Supply Chain Control Tower* provides actionable visibility to orchestrate your end-to-end supply chain network, identify and understand the impact of external events to predict disruptions, and take actions based on recommendations to mitigate the upstream and downstream effects.
+[*IBM Supply Chain Control Tower*](https://www.ibm.com/products/supply-chain-intelligence-suite) provides actionable visibility to orchestrate your end-to-end supply chain network, identify and understand the impact of external events to predict disruptions, and take actions based on recommendations to mitigate the upstream and downstream effects.

-*IBM Sterling Intelligent Promising* provides shoppers with greater certainty, choice and transparency across their buying journey.
+[*IBM Sterling Intelligent Promising*](https://www.ibm.com/products/intelligent-promising) provides shoppers with greater certainty, choice and transparency across their buying journey.
 It includes:

-- *IBM Sterling Fulfillment Optimizer with Watson* to determine the best location from which to fulfill an order, based on business rules, cost factors, and current inventory levels and placement
+- [*IBM Sterling Fulfillment Optimizer with Watson*](https://www.ibm.com/products/fulfillment-optimizer) to determine the best location from which to fulfill an order, based on business rules, cost factors, and current inventory levels and placement
-- *Sterling Inventory Visibility* to processes inventory supply and demand activity to provide accurate and real-time global visibility across selling channels.
+- [*Sterling Inventory Visibility*](https://www.ibm.com/products/inventory-visibility) to processes inventory supply and demand activity to provide accurate and real-time global visibility across selling channels.

 ### Inventory Optimisation Platform details